Primary Pulmonary Hypertension (PPH)

 Contacting a Houston Dangerous Drug Attorney

 Your doctor will likely perform a series of tests to see if you have pulmonary hypertension and what is causing it.
 These tests can include blood samples, x-rays of your chest, echocardiogram, CT scans and even sleep studies.
 While there is no known cure for pulmonary hypertension, there are many things that patients and doctors can do to lessen its symptoms.
 If you are experiencing primary pulmonary hypertension and you believe its cause is a prescription drug you are taking, please do not hesitate to contact our firm.
-Stern Law Group's Houston personal injury lawyers can evaluate your case and fight to see that you get the financial compensation you deserve.
+Stern Law Group's Houston pharmaceutical lawyers can evaluate your case and fight to see that you get the financial compensation you deserve.